What Story and Why

 If you are good at video recording, or a family member or friend offers to do it, this could be a cost effective way to go.
 However, a professional tends to be much better at recording, interviewing and editing.
 Plus, they will have the means to create many copies and provide a professional package.
 Either way, this is a growing family or personal history method.

 below for links to providers and for the do-it-yourselfer.

 Let's Get DigitalThe computer age has been here long enough now that many take a PC for granted.
 It’s surprising sometimes to recognize that thirty years ago this was an unusual or luxury item and it hasn't really been long since the Internet was a vast unknown.

 Today there are desktop computers, laptops/notebooks, PDA’s (personal digital assistants), wireless and broadband online connections, mobile phones -- It’s a high-tech world and we might as well get used to it.

 Put your story or family history online at a website, or have it written in an e-book form.
-You can also preserve it to a CD-ROM or DVD.
+You can also preserve it to a digital file and store it in the "cloud".

 Digital Age is here — this is another exciting option.
 Go here

 for more information.

 Everybody has a story to tell!